itsMohammedThaier/All-In-One-Line/README.md

 # All In One Line
-I made this project for personal usage; But i'll share it with you whatever.
+I made this project for personal usage; But i'll share it with you Anyway.

 ## Properties
 * Single C# file.